cheikhshift/momentum/cmd/momentum-cli/readme.md

 	var FuncFactory =  "/funcfactory.js"

 String path to generated javascript RPC library.
 Use this path with MomentumJS handler function.
-Include a script tag on your HTML pages with this URI (or other URI as long as it is using the MomentumJS handler) to load the generated javascript functions.
+Include a script tag on your HTML pages with this URI as the tag's `src` attribute (or other URI as long as it is using the MomentumJS handler) to load the generated javascript functions.

 	var MomentumURI = "/momentum/funcs"